CASE FILE #BLPD-1974-01-27-001

 New Victim Identified

-San Francisco police announce identification of Warren Andrews as a victim, renewing interest in the case.
+San Francisco police identify Warren Andrews as a victim.

 SIMILAR CASES